 You’ve decided you need a knowledge management system (KMS) in your office.
-Great – if done properly, it will help you save time and money.
+Great – if done properly, it can help you save time and money.
 Before you start comparing tools, you need to get buy-in from your team and determine your process.
-Part of that process will include choosing a tool that best fits your needs.
+Part of that process includes choosing a tool that best fits your needs.
 Remember: It may take a little longer to do all this planning in the beginning, but you will be grateful for it.
-Now that so many employees work remotely, creating and maintaining a KMS that isn’t used is a waste of time, money, and information.
+Now that so many employees work remotely, creating and maintaining an unused KMS wastes time, money, and information.

-- Ensure that your system is secure.
-Extra security can sometimes be a pain, but the little bit of time needed for two-factor authentication (2FA) or other added security features is well worth the additional security for your precious knowledge.
+Extra security can sometimes be a pain.
+However the little time needed for two-factor authentication (2FA) or other added security features is well worth the additional security for your precious knowledge.
 The last thing you want is a vulnerable KMS allowing hackers or competitors access to your sensitive data.
 When your team feels comfortable adding information to the system, they’ll be more likely to use it to share that information.
-It also means you can add more levels of knowledge for your leadership team or other “need-to-know basis” employees.
+You can also add more levels of knowledge for your leadership team or other “need-to-know basis” employees.

 Opinions vary on the number of steps in the process of creating a great KMS, but they can be summed up in the following:

-- Knowledge Sharing.
-Decide on who needs what information, and ensure you communicate that information across your organization.
+Decide who needs what information, and ensure you communicate that information across your organization.
 Examples include lectures, presentations, training events, or simply sharing project files in a way that several team members can add to a document without needing a new version each time.
 (We’ll discuss tools in a future blog post.)

-- Knowledge Application.
 Here it is, the reason you put in all that hard work: applying the knowledge in your KMS.
 If this step isn’t working, the KMS will not be effective.
 “Knowledge application” refers to how your staff uses the information in the KMS to make decisions, improve processes, and solve business problems.
-It is also applied through best-practices, onboarding, employee handbooks, and other organization or team procedures.
+It is also applied through best practices, onboarding, employee handbooks, and other organization or team procedures.

 Remember that for your KMS to work properly, you must have participation from all your employees, and your leadership must be included in the process from the beginning.
-It’s more important than ever to have a consistent and accurate KMS in place so your staff from around the state, country, or world has access to information needed to do their best work.
+This is the “management” in “knowledge management.”
+It’s more important than ever to have a consistent and accurate KMS in place so your staff from around the state, country, or world can access information needed to do their best work.